 Revising data

 A provider can correct the data in a RTP stipend amount packet after the initial packet is reported.
-All values on a RTP stipend amount packet are to be correct as at the last day of the reporting year.
+All values on a RTP stipend amount packet are to be correct as of when the stipend was awarded.

 Course admission shortcuts